-If you’re using cloth with unfinished edges, cutting the fabric will result in a lot of fraying.
-While pinking shears can’t prevent fabric from fraying, the zig-zag pattern limits the length of the frayed thread, resulting in a cleaner finish.
+If you’re working with a fabric with unfinished edges, cutting the fabric will result in a lot of fraying.
+While pinking shears can’t prevent the fabric from fraying, the zig-zag pattern limits the length of the frayed thread, resulting in a cleaner finish.

 I keep a few of these on hand (they always seem to wander off when I need one) for my refashioning projects.
 You just can’t beat them for ripping off sleeves, shoulder pads, or whatever else is getting between you and the awesome design you’ve envisioned.
 They’re also helpful for helping fix the occasional sewing mistake!